 Choices participants who need adult basic education services must be referred to the Adult Education and Literacy (AEL) program.

-TWIST Service Code – 2, Basic Educational Skills/ABE, must be entered only when adult basic education is provided by an AEL grant recipient or other approved provider.
+214 - Literacy, Basic Skills/ABE, must be entered only when adult basic education is provided by an AEL grant recipient or other approved provider.
 For a complete list of approved AEL and ESL providers in the state for which Choices hours may be counted toward participation and performance, use the Adult Education Provider Directory.

-NLF: Additionally, Boards must be aware that OLMS courses designed to provide job readiness (such as the Metrix course, Being an Effective Team Member):
+NLF: Additionally, Boards must be aware that OLMS courses designed to provide job readiness:

 are not included in Board performance;